-Book a kids eye exam online or contact our eye care center today.
-At Wisconsin Vision you'll find expert, caring vision services for children, including patients with special needs.
+Book a kid's eye exam online or contact our eye care center today.
+At Wisconsin Vision, you'll find expert, caring vision services for children, including patients with special needs.
 Our pediatric optometrists provide eye exams for children aged 3 and older.
 If your child is younger than 3 years old, please contact us for a referral to a pediatric ophthalmologist.

-Comprehensive Exams for eye health
+for optimal eye health

-Specialized vision care for pilots, athletes & driving
+for pilots, athletes & driving

-Treatments for dry eye, digital eye strain & other vision problems
+digital eye strain & other vision problems

 Our optometrists provide Brookfield residents with individualized care, taking the time to educate you about your eye health and answer any questions you may have.

 Our state-of-the-art eye care center in Brookfield includes the latest equipment used to diagnose eye disease and vision impairment.
-Our eye doctors use early diagnosis, preventative treatments and a patient-focused philosophy to provide the highest level of eye and vision care to you and your family.
+Our eye doctors use early diagnosis, preventative treatments, and a patient-focused philosophy to provide the highest level of eye and vision care to you and your family.

 Our Brookfield optometrists see patients for any type of eye problem, including:

-Often our patients ask if it’s “worth” seeing an eye doctor for a bump on the eyelid, a sudden vision change or eye irritation.
+Often our patients ask if it’s “worth” seeing an eye doctor for a bump on the eyelid, a sudden vision change, or eye irritation.
 In a word: Yes!
 You only get one pair of eyes, so when in doubt, see an eye doctor.
 If necessary our optometrists can refer you to a suitable specialist.

 Our eye doctors accept more types of vision insurance than other Brookfield optometrists.
 You can get a free consultation with a vision care specialist to learn more about our affordable eye care options.